yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 }
 ```

-Now, if you return this directly from your REST controller:
+If you return this directly from your REST controller:

 ```java
 @GetMapping("/{id}")